cosmos/interchain-security/docs/docs/validators/joining-testnet.md

 When you start the chain, the consensus key will be the same on the provider and the consumer chain.

 ## Assigning consensus keys
-Whenever you initialize a new node, it will be configured with a random consensus key you can use (at least in the testnets).
+Whenever you initialize a new node, it will be configured with a consensus key you can use.

 ```bash
 # machine running consumer chain